pine-vm/pine/implement/Pine.Core/Elm/ElmCompilerInDotnet/elm-compiler-implementation-guide.md

 Specialization uses two main passes:

 1. A collection pass walks expressions and records which function specializations are needed.
-2. A rewrite pass deduplicates those requests, assigns stable generated names, adds the specialized declarations to modules, and updates call sites to use them.
+2. A rewrite pass deduplicates those requests, assigns stable generated names, and updates call sites to use them.

 This split is important because recursive and mutually recursive functions often need a named specialized variant instead of direct substitution at the original call site.

 #### What the Specialization Stage Produces

-The input to the stage is a set of Elm module syntax trees after lambda lifting.
-The output is another set of Elm module syntax trees:
+The input to the stage is a set of Elm declaration syntax nodes.
+The output is another set of Elm declaration syntax nodes:

 + Existing declarations may have rewritten bodies.
-+ Modules may gain additional generated function declarations representing specialized variants.
++ The returned set might contain additional generated declarations representing specialized variants.
 + Generated declarations may have parameter lists that differ from the original source declaration because specialized-away parameters are removed or wrapper parameters are flattened.
 + The transformed syntax remains in Elm form so that later pipeline stages can continue to use the same syntax model and compilation logic.